Entrances of All-Time

 He introduced his new exuberantly healthy American wife, the film's femme fatale, to Johnny, in one of filmdom's best-known film entrances:

-She gave a long, sensual look at Johnny, and pulled up one side of her strapless dress.
+She gave a long, sensual look at Johnny, and pulled up the right side of her strapless dress.
 "Sure, I'm decent."

 She was the hedonistic, flirtatious, auburn-haired Gilda (Rita Hayworth) back from their honeymoon.
-In her first screen appearance as she threw back her head and tossed her hair, she responded sexily.
-Her thick mane of hair was sent flying.
+In her first screen appearance as she threw back her head and tossed her thick mane of hair, she responded sexily - clearly revealing that she knew Johnny from her past.